 The Lake Champlain Islands Economic Development Corporation is here to assist island businesses.
 If there are resources you would like to see on this page feel to give us a call at 802-372-8400 or email our Executive Director

 Current Grant Opportunities

-LCIEDC is accepting Grant applications for the LCIEDC Mini-grant program that will award small grants in a competitive process to any eligible business located in Grand Isle County.
+LCIEDC is now accepting Grant applications for our 2022 LCIEDC Mini-grant program.
 The purpose of the grant is to provide financial assistance to business owners seeking to improve, expand, or increase productivity as well as those businesses that are almost as the finish line, but may need a financial boost to get off the ground.
 We welcome first time entrepreneurs!
-If you are interested in applying, the LCIEDC Board and its' Mini-grant committee needs information from you to determine eligibility.
-Applications can be obtained by contacting the LCIEDC office.

 A business may receive up to $5,000, limited to one grant per business per year.
-The current program is funded through October 1, 2021.
+The current program is funded through October 1, 2022 on a rolling basis, but will end when the fund is exhausted.
 If you are awarded a grant, LCIEDC may announce your success to the public and may conduct follow up to determine the impact of the grant on your business.Apply

 A Grand Isle County that is a healthy, safe, and prosperous place to live and work.